pknielski/pknielski.github.io/_posts/2021-11-12-chicken-paprikash.md

 Equipment

 Oven proof skillet-I like cast iron.
-You want it to have straight sides, not sloped, so the sauce doesn’t slosh out.
+You want it to have mostly straight sides, not sloped, so the sauce doesn’t slosh out.
+You can also use a Dutch oven or stainless steel pan.
+Don't use aluminum; the acid in the tomatoes reacts with the material, which can impact flavor and your pan's integrity.

 ![cco](/assets/images/CastIronSkillet.jpg)